-Democracy is embedded at the school.
-Pupils are always listened to by adults and are taught to listen carefully to each other, respecting the right of every individual to have their opinion and voices heard.
-Pupils are also able to air their ideas and opinions through our School Council which has representatives from each class in school.
-The elections to the School council are based on pupil votes, demonstrating democracy in action by reflecting the British electoral system.
+Democracy is embedded throughout the school.
+Pupils are always listened to by adults and are taught to listen carefully to one another, respecting the right of every individual to have their opinion and voices heard.
+Pupils are also able to air their ideas and opinions through our School Council which has representatives from each class in the school.
+The elections to the School Council are based on pupil votes, demonstrating democracy in action by reflecting the British electoral system.

 THE RULE OF LAW

 We strive to continually reinforce the importance of laws through our school and class rules.
-These are embedded in our daily work through PSHE lessons and through Assemblies and also in our Behaviour policy.
-Pupils are taught that rules are there to protect us and are reminded of the need to follow the rules, of the reasons behind these rules and of the consequences to themselves and others if they are broken.
-An example of this is that our Year 2 children take it in turns to go on “Corridor Patrol” to encourage the younger children to follow the rules when moving around school at lunchtime.
+These are embedded in our daily work through PSHE lessons as well as through Assemblies and are also within our Behaviour policy.
+Pupils are taught that rules are used to protect us and are reminded of the need to follow the rules, of the reasons behind these rules and of the consequences to themselves and others if the rules are broken.

 Throughout the day pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-Pupils are encouraged to express their opinions and to make their own choices e.g in participation in our after-school clubs.
-We are also working towards the Rights Respecting Schools Award and therefore children are taught about their rights as individuals and also about the responsibilities that go with them.
+As part of our journey in becoming a Rights Respecting School, pupils are taught about their rights as individuals and also about the responsibilities that go alongside them.
+Pupils are also encouraged to express their opinions and to make their own choices e.g. participating in our after-school clubs.

-Respect is at the heart of everything we do at school.
-The pupils know and understand that it is expected that respect is shown to everyone and to everything.
-The core value of respect underpins our work every day both inside and outside of the classroom.
+Respect is at the heart of everything that we do at school.
+There is an expectation that respect is shown to everyone and to everything in the school.
+The core value of respect underpins our work every day, both inside and outside of the classroom.